llatva/STM32L475-protoboard/README.md

 ### RevA ERRATA

-* Silkscreen: BOTTOM silkscreen, Ethernet connector's pin next to 3V3 should be VDC, not "NC".
+* Silkscreen: BOTTOM silkscreen, Ethernet connector's pin next to 3V3 is VDC, not "NC".
 Actual wiring is correct.

 ### 3D